It’s one of the most common job-related questions you’ll get asked: ‘When have you demonstrated leadership?’.

 In order to reach goals with your employees, you must treat each other with respect, and in order to do that, you need to be able to understand them.

 To know what they’re going through, what’s really on their minds and what they think of your collective goals.
-Modern workplaces have begun to favour this type of teamwork, as you’re able to discover a broad range of pathways to success.
+Modern workplaces have begun to favor this type of teamwork, as you’re able to discover a broad range of pathways to success.

 Furthermore, an important thing to remember is that you probably will ‘fail’ at some point, but it is how you deal with that failure that determines who you are as a leader.
 What to do, how you’ll resolve the error and things you’ll change going forward.